WORKSHOPS

 In his short film Martha, local filmmaker Daniel Schubert offers a deeply personal and moving account of his grandmother, Martha Katz, a Holocaust survivor.
 It blends light-hearted moments with harrowing memories from Auschwitz, highlighting both her enduring trauma and her remarkable strength.
 Participants in this workshop view the film and explore its major themes of Holocaust history, intergenerational memory and Jewish life.

-Participants in this workshop are presented with real-life examples of moral decision making during the Holocaust by those who saved the lives of local survivors.
-Featuring artefacts, testimonies and other primary sources from the VHEC collection, this workshop explores the role of bystanders in the Holocaust and the complex factors that influenced decision making in this time of moral crisis.
-We analyse the impact of group processes, character traits, backgrounds and circumstances associated with help and rescue during the Holocaust Participants also consider how the behaviours of individuals in times of moral crisis can impact not only the victims but also the perpetrators, other bystanders and themselves.
+Participants in this workshop are presented with real-life examples of moral decision-making by individuals and groups during the Holocaust, including those who saved the lives of local survivors.
+Featuring artefacts and testimonies from the VHEC collection, this workshop explores the complex factors that influenced decision-making in the Holocaust.
+We analyze the impact of group processes, character traits, backgrounds and circumstances associated with conformity, complicity, help and rescue during the Holocaust.

-Local filmmaker Hart Snider’s animated short film, The Basketball Game, recounts the real-life encounter between campers at a Jewish summer camp and the former students of convicted Holocaust denier, James Keegstra.
-Participants view the film and learn about the nature of Holocaust denial, and its impact on individuals and society, and consider how it can be combatted today.
-The workshop explores how antisemitism spreads and how three communities came together, to try to stop it.
-The workshop features survivor video testimony and primary source artefacts from the VHEC’s collection.
+The Basketball Game is a short film by Vancouver filmmaker Hart Snider.
+It depicts the real-life encounter between campers at a Jewish summer camp and the former students of convicted Holocaust denier and Canadian high school teacher, James Keegstra.
+Participants consider the impact of Holocaust denial on individuals and society and how hate and misinformation can be confronted.
+Using newspaper headlines and media reports of the Keegstra Affair in the 1980s, the workshop explores how three communities came together to combat Holocaust denial and antisemitism and how Canadian law addresses it today.
+The workshop features survivor video testimony and primary sources from the VHEC collection.

 Workshop Request Form